-All BFA students are required to complete a second and third, major-specific portfolio review during the student's junior and senior years.
-Please see major-specific course descriptions.
+Junior + Senior Portfolio Reviews All BFA students are generally required to complete a second and third, major-specific portfolio review during the student's junior and senior years.
+Junior and Senior portfolio reviews may be included within required major courses or as stand-alone courses.
+When included within a course there is a notation in the course description in the Academic Catalog.
+Please see the major-specific course descriptions.